Here are the rules to follow for getting rich:

 Look for ways to create and add value.
 Do something differently than someone else has done.
 Offer something for sale or trade that is worth much more to the buyer in actual use.
 Mine iron and sell it to a refinery.
 Refine iron and sell it to tool manufacturer.
 Manufacture a tool and sell it to a builder.
 Build a house and sell it to a homeowner.
 Always look to add value somewhere in the system, and create something with your time and expertise that benefits another person much more than it costs them.

 Be grateful for everything, all of the time.
 This doesn’t just mean all good things – it means the bad things too.
 The ability to prosper in life is made possible by all things, not just the things you prefer or desire.
 Corrupt politicians, lazy people, unfair rules, unfriendly competitors, terrorism, natural disasters…they are all part of reality.
 And to reject any part of reality is to deny life, delude yourself, and limit yourself.
-It’s all part of the mix, and in order to life the biggest you must embrace it all.
+It’s all part of the mix, and in order to live life to the fullest you must embrace it all.

 Think only about positive things and the things you want.
 Don’t waste any time fretting over what should have been, what troubles surround you, what troubles may befall yourself or others.
 Never use your mental energy to focus on the negative and its’ causes.
 Instead, direct your attention on positivity, the desired results, and the steps to get you there.